-Google Summer of Code 2018, might have ended for me but that doesn’t mean if the journey has ended as well.
-I can use my experience to help other people fulfill their dreams of getting into Google Summer of Code, and more importantly, motivating them to contribute to open-source like never before.
+Google Summer of Code 2018, might have ended for me.
+But, the journey has just begun.
+I am more than willing to use my experience helping out other people to fulfill their dreams of getting into Google Summer of Code, and more importantly, motivating them to contribute to open-source like never before.
 As part of the Outreach team of Sugar Labs, I am always open for sessions and workshops on open-source as my own way of giving back to the community.
 Here are some snaps for the same, of one seminar I took along with Coding Blocks at Amity University.
 It was quite fun.

 What exactly is Google Summer of Code?

-I don’t like reinventing the wheel, so here are some links for you’all.
+Quite frankly, I never liked reinventing the wheel, so here are some links for you’all.

-So, first up.
-Here is a presentation that I watched about the time when I had the same question and had no clue about the program.
-Also, a video by Google Developers to get your mind right.
-This would give you a general idea of what it is and why it is to help you decide if you want to move ahead with it or not.
+First up, a presentation that I watched about the time when I had the same question in my mind and had no clue about the program.
+Also, this awesome video by Google Developers to get your mind right.
+This would give you a general idea of what it is, why it is to help you decide if you want to move ahead with it or not.

 Again, GSoC is not an internship, it is simply a program.
 Nothing more, nothing less.

 Be careful with this fact.
 Take the time to crosscheck if you are doing it right while posting about Google Summer of Code.
 Also, educate others along the way.
 If you have any doubts regarding the same, this FAQ should clear the air, it sure did for me.
-If you still have questions, this guide and chapter from FLOSS manuals would set you just right on your path.
+If you still have more questions, this guide and chapter from FLOSS manuals would set you just right on your path.

 How to get started?

 Pro Tip: You are not late.
 Actually, you are never late.
 The person who starts 6 months before might just be good as the person who starts 14 days before the deadline (me).
 What you write in the proposal is what matters.
 I seriously started making the proposal on the night of when the submissions started and submitted it an hour and 6 minutes before the deadline closed.
 Hence, the term “No Sweat”, you will be all right unlike Ron here.

 After all, that information.
-Hit the official website for Google Summer of Code and read through how to get started, search through the previous year’s organizations and their projects to see what sparks your interest.
+Hit the official website for Google Summer of Code and read through how to get started, search through the previous year’s organizations and their projects.
+Explore, research as to what really sparks your interest.
 Read everything on the website.
 Get acquainted with it.
 Make it your friend.
 Google or any open-source organization doesn’t mess around when it comes to documentation.
 The more clear you are, the more focused you become.
 That will give you enough information about what, where, when, why, and woah.

-Another thing is sticking to the timeline is an absolute necessity here.
+In conclusion, sticking to the timeline is an absolute necessity here.
 When the list of organizations is out, check the project ideas and technologies used.
 Start shortlisting, start contributing, start writing, stop worrying, stop sweating, stop sleeping.
-The deadlines are almost never extended.
-Don’t be late to anything.
+Don’t be late for anything.
 I have heard cases of people with the proposals made out of gold but were not able to submit due to unforeseen circumstances.
-Don’t be that guy (or girl).
+Don’t be that guy or girl.

 … they expect you to not know everything